 The Brighton Children's Centre rarely closes its doors for inclement weather, as Brighton Public School usually remains open.
-In the case of severe weather where the Centre is closed, we will post our notice on our website (www.brightonkids.ca), and also inform parents through the "Sandbox App".
+In the case of severe weather where the school is closed, we will be closing the Centre.
+Centre closures will be posted on the "Lillio App" for parents.
+See more on pg.
+6.